tiste/www/en.md

 * #### Developer <small>– Leroy Merlin (via Ineat)<br>June 2015 - June 2015</small>
   Specific devs around the Nao robot in order to animate a talk.

-  Using the Chorégraphe tool, Nao was able to interact during a conversation, move around, be a timekeeper (between the different speakers), as well as animate some prefined games.
+  Using the Chorégraphe tool, Nao was able to interact during a conversation, move around, be a timekeeper (between the different speakers), as well as animate some predefined games.

 * #### Developer <small>– CITC-EuraRFID (via Ineat)<br>February 2015 - February 2015</small>
   Implementation of vocal interactions with Smarthome, the connected home by Euratechnologies.
   We built a Node.js app that allowed the translation of the voice from sound to HTTP requests, sent to the Smarthome.

-  It is now possible to operate and have informations about shutters, doors, lights, temperature and air quality rate.
+  It is now possible to operate and have information about shutters, doors, lights, temperature and air quality rate.

 * #### Scrum master <small>– Ineat<br>October 2014 - February 2015</small>
   Building a web app that allows managers to be more efficient on tracking the every day life of each collaborator.